asdf-vm/asdf/docs/manage/configuration.md

 | `0`                                                                                                     | Sync on each trigger event                                   |
 | `never`                                                                                                 | Never sync                                                   |

-### `asdf_repository_url`
+### `disable_short_name_repository`

 ::: warning Note
-Custom short-name plugin repositories are not supported
+Existing plugins available from the short-name repository will continue to be installable.
 :::

-Configure the url of the short-name repository.
-Commands `asdf plugin add <name>` or `asdf plugin list all` will trigger a clone of the repository, if a value is set.
+Disable installing or updating the short-name repository.
+Commands `asdf plugin add <name>` or `asdf plugin list all` will fail if no short-name repository has been configured.

 | Options                                                                                                 | Description                                                  |
 | :------------------------------------------------------------------------------------------------------ | :----------------------------------------------------------- |